symplur/SympluR/README.md

 To access any other datasets, please [contact Symplur](https://www.symplur.com/contact/) for further details.

 The R package will prompt you for your credentials during the first API call in your R session.
-Paste in your credentials when asked, or if you just want to try out the demo data then just hit enter without entering anything.
+Paste in your credentials when asked, or if you just want to try out the demo data then hit enter without entering anything.

 ## Documentation
 Find the documentation in R for each function in this package.
 Example: